Marc-André Hamelin, Piano

 Marc-André Hamelin is known worldwide for his unrivaled blend of consummate musicianship and brilliant technique in the great works of the established repertoire, as well as for his intrepid exploration of the rarities of the 19th, 20th, and 21st centuries in concert and on recordings.

-Mr. Hamelin records exclusively for Hyperion Records.
-His most recent releases are a recording of Schubert’s Piano Sonata in B-Flat Major and Four Impromptus, D. 935; Morton Feldman’s For Bunita Marcus; a landmark recording of Stravinsky’s The Rite of Spring and Concerto for Two Pianos with Leif Ove Andsnes; and Medtner’s Piano Concerto No. 2 and Rachmaninoff’s Piano Concerto No. 3 with the London Philharmonic Orchestra and Vladimir Jurowski.
+An exclusive recording artist for Hyperion Records, Mr. Hamelin’s discography includes more than 60 albums, with notable recordings of a broad range of repertoire.
+Mr. Hamelin’s upcoming recordings include a release next month with the Takács Quartet, as well as a solo album of Feinberg works that includes the Op.
+3 Piano Sonata featured on this evening’s program.
+Recent recordings include Schubert’s Piano Sonata in B-Flat Major, D. 960, and Four Impromptus, D. 935; Feldman’s For Bunita Marcus; a landmark recording of Stravinsky’s The Rite of Spring and Concerto for Two Pianos with Mr. Andsnes; and Medtner’s Piano Concerto No. 2 and Rachmaninoff ’s Piano Concerto No. 3 with the London Philharmonic Orchestra and Vladimir Jurowski.

 Mr. Hamelin lives in Boston with his wife, Cathy Fuller.
 Born in Montreal, he is the recipient of a lifetime achievement award from the German Record Critics’ Award Association.
-Mr. Hamelin is also an Officer of the Order of Canada, Chevalier de l’Ordre national du Québec, and a member of the Royal Society of Canada.
+Mr. Hamelin has also received seven JUNO Awards and 11 Grammy Award nominations.
+He is an Officer of the Order of Canada, Chevalier de l’Ordre national du Québec, and member of the Royal Society of Canada.